BizarreJ/uq_fq_normalization/README.md

-# Federated UQ and Q Normalization FeatureCloud App
+# Federated Upper Quartile and Quantile Normalization FeatureCloud App

 ## Description
-A Normalization FeatureCloud App, allowing to perform Quantile or Upper Quartile Normalization in a federated manner.
+A Normalization FeatureCloud App, allowing to perform Quantile (Q) or Upper Quartile (UQ) Normalization in a federated manner.

 ## Input
 A read count matrix in a .csv file.
 Separator has to be a comma.
 Example:
 2,4,4,0
 0,8,6,9
 3,9,3,5
 1,3,8,2

 ## Output
 A matrix with normalized read counts.